UoB-COMSM0110/2024-group-13/MeetingMinutes/meeting01.08Feb24.md

 # Minutes

-## Things Done
+## Things Done during Meeting

 - Paper prototype re-recorded for the multiplayer pacman game.
 - Discussing various ideas about how to make the game more interesting.
-- Draft the game story.
+- Write the game story.
 - Discussing ideas on game architecture

-## Engineering procedures:
+## Engineering procedures

 - agile cycle
 - UML documenting?
 - Development with git branching

 ## Ideas